-If you were a meniscus, where in the body would you be?
+If you were a meniscus, where would you be in the body?
 You might not know it, but you would be in a knee!

 Menisci are half-moon shaped pads of fibro-cartilage inside your knees.
 They are flat on the bottom, where they attach to your Tibia (the big bone in your lower leg), and concave on the top where they articulate with your femur (your thigh bone).
 Each knee has two meniscal pads, one on the outside surface of the tibia (the lateral meniscus) and one on the inside surface of the tibia(the medial meniscus).
 These very useful structures serve to provide your knees with more stability and act as buffers which help absorb shock, disperse your body weight, and reduce friction during movement.

 While menisci are very useful to have, they are also one of the most commonly injured parts of the knee.
 There are two main types of meniscal tears: “Acute tears” and “Degenerative tears”.
 Acute tears are usually traumatic and associated with a twisting injury to the knee while your foot is firmly planted on the ground.
 This type of injury usually affects the medial meniscus on the inside of your knee and is sometimes associated with a tearing sound at the time of injury.
 The meniscus can tear in many different ways, sometimes creating a flap of cartilage that “catches” when you move your knee.
 Degenerative tears occur over time as a result of wear and tear and are usually associated with some degree of knee arthritis.
 These tears generally occur as a sort of “fraying” along the inside edge of the meniscus.

 - Clicking and locking sensations in your knee

 - Knee Pain

 - Inability to move your knee through its full range of motion

 - Inability to fully bear weight on your knee

 Mending your Meniscus